Decompositions of congruence subgroups of Chevalley groups: Stability conditions

 \section{Stability conditions}

 In this section we define the stability conditions used in the statements of our decomposition theorems in section~\ref{sec:factorizations}.
-First, we recall the notion of the stable rank of an ideal introduced by L.~Vaserstein in~\cite{Va69, Va71}.
-As we will be mainly concerned with applications to Chevalley groups, our exposition of the stable ranks is neccessarily limited to commutative rings.
-The main goal of subsection~\ref{sec:rel-asr} is to define the relative version of the absolute stable rank condition, which generalizes the definition in~\cite{EO, MKV}.
-Finally, in the end of this section we state several technical lemmas describing the action of certain unipotent radicals on the unimodular columns under the assumption of a suitable stability condition.
+First, we recall the definition of the stable rank of an ideal introduced by L.~Vaserstein in~\cite{Va69, Va71}.
+As we will be mainly concerned with applications to Chevalley groups, our exposition is limited to commutative rings.
+Next, in section~\ref{sec:rel-asr} we define relative version of the absolute stable range condition introduced in~\cite{EO, MKV}.
+Finally, we formulate and prove several technical lemmas about the action of certain unipotent subgroups on unimodular columns under suitable stability assumptions.